dbarkowsky/FE-Tears-of-Ashunera/content/Classes/Swordmaster.md

 As an action, you can attack a single enemy five times.
 You cannot use combat arts with these attacks.
 Once you use this feature, you must finish a long rest before you can use it again.
 ## Killer Instinct
 Your sword moves gracefully through the air, always finding the vital points of contact for maximum damage.
-When your roll an attack roll, treat a 19 as a critical hit as well.
+When you roll an attack roll, treat a 19 as a critical hit as well.
 This effect stacks with similar effects.
 ## Avoid +15
 Your grace while wielding a sword becomes unmatched.
 Your ability to dance around the battlefield grants you superior evasion.
-While you are wielding a melee weapon in one hand and no other weapons or shields, your AC is increased by 3.
+While you are wielding a single sword weapon and no other weapons or shields, your AC is increased by 3.
 You do not gain this benefit if you are shapeshifted.
 ## Swordmaster Combat Arts
 These are the combat arts you can learn as a Swordmaster.
 ### Astra